MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 [!INCLUDE[async_note](includes/include-async-note.md)]

+## When to use scheduled tasks in AL

+Here's a few scenarios where you might want to use a scheduled task

+- From AL, you can schedule code to run either using the task scheduler or by enqueuing a job queue entry.
+If you want users to be able to change the scheduling, use the job queue.
+- Sometimes in AL code, you want to change company and run code there.
+Maybe instead you can could schedule a task to run the code in the other company?
+- If something is not urgent/time critical (e.g. can run at a lower priority), consider running it with a task.

 ## Create and manage scheduled tasks in AL

 A scheduled task is basically a codeunit that runs logic in a background session at a specific time.
 Optionally, you can create a second codeunit that contains the logic to handle the task if an error occurs for any reason.
 This codeunit is referred to as a *failure codeunit*.

-In AL code, you create and manage the tasks by using the AL methods that are available for the [TASKSCHEDULER](methods-auto/taskscheduler/taskscheduler-data-type.md) data type.
+In AL code, you create and manage the tasks by using the AL methods that are available for the [TaskScheduler](methods-auto/taskscheduler/taskscheduler-data-type.md) data type.

 |Method|Description|For more information, see...|
 |--------------|-----------------|-------------------------------|